-We are about to embark on a new decade, and for most of us, this marks our sixth or seventh decade on the Earth.
-With a new decade, we can choose to make intentions for new beginnings.
+We are already embarking on our third year of the decade, and for most of us, this marks our sixth or seventh decade on the Earth.

 One of the many beautiful things about the start of a new year is that it can be an inspiration for change and a new way of doing and thinking about things.